 In the Tissot version of the Marine Standard that I have seen, there is no separate loose inner case carrying the crystal.
 There is instead what looks like a friction fit inner case that traps the crystal and a gasket between it and the outer case.
 On the Tissot which I have, I not been able to remove the inner case from the outer case, and think these inner cases may have been press fitted together at the factory, in which case a damaged crystal would probably need a trip back to the factory to be replaced.
 One of the benefits of this modification is that the clamping force of the clips on the back compresses the crystal gasket as well as the case back gasket, which is an improvement over the design of the Omega Marine Standard.

 In addition to Omega and Tissot, Baumgartner supplied these clip back cases to Jaeger LeCoultre, Movado, Longines, and possibly others.
 Watches in these cases are also seen marked Bravingtons, a renowned jewellers in Kings Cross, London, who retailed watches under their own name.
-If you have any information on any of these other makes, please get in touch.

 Back to the top of the page.